Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 Follow the sign for Saltpeter Cave and North Mountain at the .9-mile mark.
 The Saltpeter Cave turns up at the 1.7-mile mark and is worth exploring on your way.

-At the 2.6-mile mark, turn left onto a spur trail to Arrowhead Rock.
-It’s a bit technical to climb to the top of the rock, but you can also enjoy views without the scramble.
+At the 2.6-mile mark, turn left on a spur trail to Arrowhead Rock.
+It’s a bit technical to climb to the top of the rock, but you can enjoy views without a scramble.

 From here, re-trace your steps to the parking area to complete your hike.